Isaiah 9:1-7

 God answers deep darkness with the gift of a righteous King whose reign brings light, joy, and lasting peace.

-1 But there shall be no more gloom for her who was in anguish.
-In the former time, he brought into contempt the land of Zebulun and the land of Naphtali; but in the latter time he has made it glorious, by the way of the sea, beyond the Jordan, Galilee of the nations.
+1 Nevertheless, there will be no more gloom for those in distress.
+In the past He humbled the land of Zebulun and the land of Naphtali, but in the future He will honor the Way of the Sea, beyond the Jordan, Galilee of the nations:

-2 The people who walked in darkness have seen a great light.
-The light has shined on those who lived in the land of the shadow of death.
+2 The people walking in darkness have seen a great light; on those living in the land of the shadow of death, a light has dawned.

-5 For all the armor of the armed man in the noisy battle, and the garments rolled in blood, will be for burning, fuel for the fire.
+5 For every trampling boot of battle and every garment rolled in blood will be burned as fuel for the fire.

-6 For a child is born to us.
-A son is given to us; and the government will be on his shoulders.
-His name will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.
+6 For unto us a child is born, unto us a son is given, and the government will be upon His shoulders.
+And He will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.

-7 Of the increase of his government and of peace there shall be no end, on David’s throne, and on his kingdom, to establish it, and to uphold it with justice and with righteousness from that time on, even forever.
-The zeal of Yahweh of Armies will perform this.
+7 Of the increase of His government and peace there will be no end.
+He will reign on the throne of David and over his kingdom, to establish and sustain it with justice and righteousness from that time and forevermore.
+The zeal of the LORD of Hosts will accomplish this.

 God answers deep darkness with the gift of a righteous King whose reign brings light, joy, and lasting peace.